hectoraldairah/bitbyte-blog/src/posts/esoteric-html-tags.md

 tags: ['HTML']
 ---

-Some time ago, while i was searching for how to use the `<details>` tag, I found website called [justfuckingusehtml](https://justfuckingusehtml.com/).
+Some time ago, while i was searching for how to use the `<details>` tag, I found a website called [justfuckingusehtml](https://justfuckingusehtml.com/).
 It's a really good reminder that you can do many things natively with HTML elements that people (myself included) usually handle with other tools or frameworks.

 I was surprised by how many HTML tags exists that I didn't even know about.
 Even though I work as a front-end dev, I barely use them at work.